 Candidates looking for the opportunity in the UPSC Exam must note that the application form will be filled in two different stages.

-- The UPSC Prelims application form is out from 01 to 21 February 2023.
+- The UPSC Prelims application form was out from 01 to 21 February 2023.

 - Candidates who qualify for the Prelims exam will then fill out the Mains Form 2023, also known as the Detailed Application Form.